thegetty/quire-docs/content/guide/install-uninstall.md

 To uninstall Quire:

-1. From a new window in your command line shell [&] (you should be in your home/user directory where you initially installed Quire) type the following two commands:
+1. From a new window in your {{< q-glossary "Command Line Interface" >}} (you should be in your home/user directory where you initially installed Quire) type the following two commands:

     ```tx
     cd quire-cli